 Beverly Shores Church of Christ

 Allow me to back up a little bit.
-The story behind our visiting Beverly Shores goes back to when our friend, Joshua Gurtler, years ago, contacted Mark one day, asking if he could fill in for him on an online LIVE Facebook / YouTube Bible program called Answering Religious Error.
-Mark filled in and was immediately asked by Bryan Garlock, who runs the show, if he could be “a regular” on the program.
-Then in September of 2020, Bryan also asked me if I’d be interested in doing a similar program for younger women with an older woman who, because of her years of experience in education, had been especially helpful to him in his preaching career.
+The story behind our visiting Beverly Shores goes back to when our friend, Joshua Gurtler, contacted Mark one day years ago, asking if he could fill in for him on the online live Facebook / Youtube Bible program called Answering Religious Error.
+Mark filled in and was immediately asked by Bryan Garlock, who ran the show, if he could be “a regular” on the program.
+Then in September of 2020, Bryan also asked me if I’d be interested in doing a similar program for younger women alongside an older woman who, because of her years of experience in education, had been especially helpful to him in his preaching career.
 My answer was an immediate, “Whatever I can do to help”.
-So Ila and I had been working hard at that project together about six months at the time of our visit to Ila King’s congregation, the Beverly Shores church of Christ.
-The King’s warm hospitality was my first opportunity to meet in person, this cohost I’d spent so many hours on the phone with, creating this weekly program she named “Older Women Likewise” that has been well-received on Facebook YouTube, and the eight podcast platforms such as Apple Podcasts and Spotify that distribute the audio versions of our programs.
-It’s a lot of work and we BOTH love it!
+So Ila King and I had been working hard on that project together for about six months at the time of our visit to her congregation, the Beverly Shores church of Christ.
+The King’s warm hospitality was my first opportunity to personally meet in person, this executive producer and cohost I’d spent so many hours on the phone with, creating this weekly program she named “Older Women Likewise”.
+It has been well-received on Facebook, Youtube, and eight podcast platforms such as Apple Podcasts and Spotify that distribute the audio versions of our programs.
+It’s a ton of work, but we both love having something so meaningful to offer!

-Ila and her husband, Wallace, a deacon at the congregation, adore their congregation, and gave us a lot of inside scoop as to why, and as those reasons surfaced, I began to realize what a good job this congregation does to break the stereotype that is not always true: That the younger the average age of a congregation’s membership, the more active the congregation will be for the kingdom of God.
+Ila and her husband, Wallace, a deacon at the congregation, adore their church family, and gave us an inside scoop as to why they love it so.
+As those reasons surfaced, I began to realize what a good job this congregation does to break the stereotype that is not always true: That the younger the average age of a congregation’s membership, the more active the congregation will be for the Kingdom of God.

 For example, this congregation realizes the value of keeping up with the advances in technology that help shout soul-saving truth into the soundwaves.
-Ila and I have learned first hand how hard it can be to find women who are open to LIVE internet programming as a venue for fulfilling God’s mandate to “... encourage the younger women to love their husbands, to love their children, to be sensible and pure, to manage their households, to be kind, and to submit themselves to their husbands”, but it was this retired school principal at Beverly Shores who was willing to step up, name the program Older Women Likewise and take on the duties of being executive producer, which means, among other things, making all the contacts to schedule guests to come on the Older Women Likewise program and help us help younger women.
+Ila and I have learned first-hand how hard it can be to find women who are open to LIVE internet programming as a venue for fulfilling God’s mandate to “... encourage the younger women to love their husbands, to love their children, to be sensible and pure, to manage their households, to be kind, and to submit themselves to their husbands” (Titus 2:3-5).
+There are certainly countless ways to fulfill the will of God in this passage, but it was this retired school principal at Beverly Shores who was willing to take on the duties of being executive producer, which includes, among other things, finding and scheduling guests to come on the program to help us help younger women.

-Another example of this congregation’s willingness to learning how to use every resource to the glory of God, is that the members at Beverly Shores church of Christ Zoom like there’s no tomorrow.
-Ila told me that one of the wonderful things that has come about during the pandemic has been the use of Zoom for their classes.
-They not only offer Sunday evening and Wednesday evening classes for everyone, Monday, Tuesday and Thursday, they also offer very well-attended classes for the ladies.
-Those who have participated in Zoom have felt quite connected, and I noticed during our visit that many signed on early and stayed on afterward for news and warm, family laughter.
-A recent newcomer to their congregation commented on how easy it has been to learn all the new names at the congregation from seeing everyone’s names on Zoom, which helped her feel, she said, like a part of the group right from the start.
-Ila and this new sister-in-Christ are studying The Big Picture workbook every week, and other volunteers set up individual classes using Zoom for those who want to study more in depth on a particular subject.
+Another example of this congregation’s willingness to learn how to use every resource to the glory of God, is that the members at Beverly Shores church of Christ know how to utilize Zoom like there’s no tomorrow.
+Ila told me that one of the wonderful things that has come about during the pandemic has been this use of Zoom for their classes.
+They not only offer Sunday evening and Wednesday evening classes for everyone, but also offer Monday, Tuesday and Thursday classes for the ladies, which are always well-attended.
+Those who have participated have felt quite connected, and I noticed during our visit that many signed on early and stayed on afterward for family news and lots of laughter.
+A recent newcomer to their congregation commented on how easy it has been to learn all the new names at the congregation from seeing those names on Zoom, which she said, helped her feel like a part of the group right from the start.
+Ila and this new sister-in-Christ are studying The Big Picture workbook every week, and other volunteers set up individual classes using Zoom for those who want to have a more in-depth study on a particular subject.

-The church has a website that is well tended to, and in addition, the good preacher, Tommy Hagewood, puts much thought into his PowerPoint slides as a visual aid, and even has his own YouTube program with about 100 5minute videos called Search Serve Share, viewable here: https://www.youtube.com/channel/UCkb-S61yIgavx6_KMf2wjsg/videos
+The church has a website that is well maintained, and in addition, the good preacher, Tommy Hagewood, puts much thought into his PowerPoint slides as a visual aid, and even has his own YouTube program with about 100 five-minute videos called Search, Serve, Share.

-Clearly, seniors are not necessarily slow on the technology uptake, in fact, this is the first congregation I’ve heard of who’ve ditched paper church directories, for the online option available at instantchurchdirectory.com.
-There congregations pay seventy-five dollars per year for this service and sync their secure church directory right to an iPhone, iPad, iPad Mini or Android device to email, call or text — right from their device.
-Pictures are easily updated and they can more easily share directions to each other's homes.
-When updates are needed, members can submit a suggested update to one of the volunteer editors.
+Clearly, seniors are not necessarily slow on the technology uptake; in fact, this was one of the first congregations who ditched paper church directories, for the online option available at instantchurchdirectory.com.
+Congregations may pay $75 per year for this service and sync their secure church directory right to an iPhone, iPad, iPad Mini or Android device to email, call or text — right from their device.
+Pictures are easily updated and directions to member’s homes are easily shared.
+When needed, members can submit a suggested update to one of the volunteer editors.

 Just one more final mention as to what a blessing it is that these older Christians are so unafraid of learning something new.
 I learned that in preparation for Ila and Wallace’s postponed 2020 trip to Switzerland, Wallace had contacted two men, Christoph and Boris, who are preachers in the churches there.
 In an initial Zoom meeting with Boris, Wallace discussed live-streaming as well as evangelism using social media.
 The men there were interested and wanted to learn more, so Wallace contacted Bryan Garlock to present information to the group.
-15 men met on Zoom, 4 in America, 1 in France, 1 in Germany and 9 in Switzerland, remotely attended the informative presentation, during which Bryan gave a thorough, well-received and appreciated explanation on the use of Facebook and YouTube in spreading the gospel.
-I guess sometimes what you really need most is a “middle-man” to connect Christians with skills to other Christians to teach them the ropes!
+Fifteen men met on Zoom, four in America, one in France, one in Germany and nine in Switzerland, to remotely attend the informative presentation, during which Bryan gave a thorough, and much-appreciated explanation on the use of Facebook and YouTube in spreading the gospel.
+Sometimes all you really need is a “middle-man” to connect Christians with such skills to other Christians in order to teach them the ropes!

 Beverly Shores Church of Christ